LabCloudComputing/http-server-tester/README.md

 | wait_seconds | integer | The time for the tester to wait for your server to start |
 | basic / advanced | Object | Test items of basic / advanced version |

+> You can extend the waiting time appropriately if test statred before your server startup completely.

 ##### basic & advanced

 | key | value type | description |